 Little Caesars Arena

-The arena is connected to offices, retail, and restaurants by way of a unique glass roof – “The Via.”
-The roof forms an “indoor street” that serves as an open concourse as well as being a venue of its own.
-This district incorporates five distinct neighborhoods with new residential and apartment units, which is also served by the new QLine.
+The arena is connected to offices, retail, and restaurants by way of a unique glass roof – “The Via.”, forming an “indoor street” that serves as an open concourse as well as being a venue of its own.
+This district incorporates five distinct neighborhoods with new residential and apartment units, which is also served by the QLine light rail system.

 Spalding DeDecker (SD) was chosen to provide construction layout for the following: